authzed/spicedb/development/postgres/statistics/README.md

 Without knowledge of the correlation, the simplified estimate is `100000 * 0.30 * 0.30 = 9000`; the actual result is 30,000 rows.
 The experiment
-checks whether MCV brings the estimate closer.
-It verifies that both phases return exactly 30% of the generated rows (30,000 by default; 300,000 at one million), but does not assume a particular plan or speedup. `--rows` must be a positive multiple of 10 so the distribution remains exact.
+checks whether each statistics type brings the estimate closer.
+It verifies that all phases return exactly 30% of the generated rows (30,000 by default; 300,000 at one million), but does not assume a particular plan or speedup. `--rows` must be a positive multiple of 10 so the distribution remains exact.

 Each phase has one warm-up and five measured executions.
 Parallel query and JIT are disabled to make the initial comparison easier to interpret.
-Automatic maintenance is disabled only on the disposable relationship table; both phases explicitly refresh statistics.
+Automatic maintenance is disabled only on the disposable relationship table; all phases explicitly refresh statistics.
 PostgreSQL's default statistics target is retained.
+The fixed order and small repetition count make timings exploratory.
+Independent ANALYZE samples can slightly change the estimates between configurations.

+The saved `results/` and `results-1m/` directories contain the earlier baseline versus MCV runs. [results-types-1m/report.md](results-types-1m/report.md) compares all four configurations on one million rows.
+New runs include all four configurations, and `plans.json` records the actual statistics definitions as well as the execution plans.

 This intentionally simplified query omits SpiceDB's visibility, resource/subject ID, and expiration filters.
 In particular, it cannot rely on the partial index